What is a CPAP Machine?

-It is generally recommended that you use your CPAP machine for at least 4 hours per night to see the full benefits of treatment.
+It is generally recommended that you use your CPAP device for at least 4 hours per night to see the full benefits of treatment.
 However, the exact amount of time that you should use your CPAP machine will depend on your individual needs and the recommendations of your healthcare provider.

 Some people may need to use their machine for longer periods of time, while others may only need to use it for a few hours per night.
-It is important to follow the recommendations and to use your CPAP machine consistently to get the best results.
+It is important to follow the recommendations and to use your CPAP consistently to get the best results.
 If you do not use it often enough, or for long enough you may not get effective treatment.

 It is generally recommended to use your CPAP machine whenever you sleep, including during naps.
-If you have been prescribed a CPAP machine, it is likely that you have Sleep Apnoea, a condition that causes you to stop breathing during sleep.
-Using your CPAP machine during naps can help you to maintain consistent airflow and prevent episodes of apnoea, even when you are sleeping during the day.
+If you have been prescribed a CPAP device, it is likely that you have Sleep Apnoea, a condition that causes you to stop breathing during sleep.
+Using your machine during naps can help you to maintain consistent airflow and prevent episodes of apnoea, even when you are sleeping during the day.